 Are you an aspiring director or an up-and-coming YouTube star?
-Perhaps you’re just
+Even if you are simply

-fascinated by movies and the process of making them.
-If you’ve got some spare time
+fascinated by movies and the process of making them, and have some spare time

 and access to recording equipment, your interest in film and video could help you